amenhany/amenhany/README.md

 ## 👤 About Me

-I am a third-year Computer and Systems Engineering Student and have been passionate about computers, programming, games and media since childhood.
+I am a third-year Computer and Systems Engineering Student with lifelong passion for computers, programming, games and media.
+My goal is to find the best solution for designing and developing modular, efficient systems that are easy to extend and light to run.

 ## 🚀 Currently Up To

-- ⚙️ Mastering C++
+- ⚙️ Mastering C++ for game-development
 - 🖥️ Building full-stack websites using React and Node/Express
 - ☕ Mastering Java